 DVA Gold Card TPI entitlements provide comprehensive support to veterans who can no longer work due to service-related injuries.
 If you're dealing with TPI benefits, knowing your full entitlements can be the difference between financial struggle and living with dignity.
+We've helped thousands of veterans secure their rightful benefits.
+Let's cut through the bureaucracy and explain exactly what you're entitled to with your TPI Gold Card.

 Totally and Permanently Incapacitated (TPI) status recognises veterans whose service injuries prevent them from working.
 According to the Department of Veterans' Affairs TPI guidelines, veterans receiving the Special Rate of Disability Pension continue to receive payments from 1 July 2026 when the system changes.